bkeepereth/owner_stats_bot/README.md

 # owner_stats_bot

 Prototype sample from bkeeper's purple scouter, a DIY NFT tool-suite made for discord.<br>
-Inspired by @jumpanft's and @NFTzyBoi's works.
+Inspired by @jumpmanft's and @NFTzyBoi's works.

 ## Notes